 Admission to the Ed.D. program is competitive and cohort size is limited.
 Ask about scholarships that may be available to international applicants.
 Choose the International Graduate application and to select "Ed.D. – Instructional Leadership (International)" from the dropdown menu when selecting a major.
-Download recommendation forms by clicking here.
+Download the recommendation forms here.

 Enjoy online learning combined with three four-day residencies at international sites throughout the program.
 Our cohort model allows students to collaborate with peers and professors in person and online, forming a strong support system that extends beyond graduation.

 Our highly skilled full-time and adjunct faculty hold terminal degrees and possess extensive experience as educators and researchers, worldwide.
 They serve as mentors to accepted students throughout the program and guide the research process as dissertation chairs, encouraging high standards from conception through defense and providing a personalized, scholarly leadership journey.

 The international Ed.D. is designed to address the needs and challenges facing all educators in contemporary society, while meeting the unique needs of international teachers and leaders.
 Coursework combines the principles and theory of leadership, scholarship and practice to prepare leaders who can affect change in educational systems worldwide, advance student learning and inform future practice through research.
 The program was designed to empower international classroom teachers, as well as advance current or aspiring educational leaders.
 The completion of required doctoral-level coursework culminates in the development of a dissertation proposal.
 The final dissertation and its defense are the capstone requirements for the Ed.D. in Educational Leadership.